This information describes the symptoms of hand-foot syndrome and hand-foot skin reaction and how you can manage them.

 - Wear socks, pantyhose, or shoes that fit too tightly.

-- Do anything that would make you rub your palms or soles, with the except putting on lotion or cream.
+- Do anything that would make you rub your palms or soles, except for putting on lotion or cream.

 - Wear thick, soft cotton socks with all your shoes.
 Also, add foam-type absorbing soles and shock absorbers to relieve pressure points in your shoes.